-For many years Chiapas and Tabasco were famous for revolutionaries, chilli sauce and little else.
-But these neighbouring Mexican states are increasingly appearing on tourist itineraries, drawing in travellers with their magnificent ruins, colonial cities, unique indigenous cultures and lip-tingling cuisine.
-Shafik Meghji heads off the beaten track.
+For many years Tabasco was famous for revolutionaries, chilli sauce and little else.
+This Mexican state is increasingly appearing on tourist itineraries, drawing in travellers with its affordability, magnificent ruins, colonial cities, unique indigenous culture and lip-tingling cuisine.
+Read our ultimate guide to Tabasco, Mexico.

 Tabasco sauce, however, is not one of them: although named after the state, the peppers don’t grow there and the condiment is actually a US product made from peppers harvested in Louisiana.

 With our tailor-made trip to Mexico's Nature and Beaches, you will explore the nature and wildlife of Chiapas and Tabasco by visiting the Sumidero Canyon and Agua Azul waterfalls before heading off to the Yucatan Peninsula: Chichen Itza awaits to impress you with its magnificent pyramids before ending the trip at the white beaches of Holbox.

 Throughout history, Tabasco, Mexico served as the most important trade route during the Mayan era.
 In 1519, Hernán Cortés defeated the Chontal Maya and founded the town of Santa María de la Victoria, which was subsequently attacked and pirated.
 In 1596, the city moved to its current location and was renamed "Villahermosa de San Juan Bautista".

 Despite gaining independence, Tabasco, Mexico remained underdeveloped and divided.
 The French invasion in 1862 brought some unity but met with fierce resistance from the local population.
 During the reign of Porfirio Diaz, Tabasco failed to industrialise, and after the revolution, the state depended on cocoa and banana cultivation.